U.N.'s Ban says all claims of chemical arms use in Syria need investigating

 Syria's Foreign Ministry compared efforts to broaden the probe to the U.N.'s role in the run-up to the invasion of Iraq by the United States.

 It is "at odds with the Syrian request.
 It shows there are hidden intentions ... which violate Syrian sovereignty," said a statement on state television.
-"Syria cannot accept these manoeuvres."
+"Syria cannot accept these maneuvers."

 Ahmet Uzumcu, head of the OPCW, said the full mission would comprise 15 experts, including inspectors, medical experts and chemists.
 Officials from the Geneva-based World Health Organisation will also be on the team.